sphinx-labs/sphinx/specs/sphinx-module-factory.md

   - The address of the Gnosis Safe contract that the `SphinxModule` belongs to.
   - The address of the caller that deploys the `SphinxModule` through the `SphinxModuleFactory`.
   - An arbitrary `uint256` nonce.
-- All of the behavior described in this specification must apply to [all versions of Gnosis Safe supported by Sphinx](TODO(end)).
+- All of the behavior described in this specification must apply to [all Gnosis Safe contracts supported by Sphinx](TODO(end)).

 ## Function-level Invariants